A Unified Framework for Fast Large-Scale Portfolio Optimization: Modeling Stock Returns

 with constrain $\boldsymbol{\Gamma}_{\beta}^{\prime}\boldsymbol{\Gamma}_{\beta} = \boldsymbol{I}_k$ and $\mathbf{FF}^{\prime} = diag(\lambda_1, \ldots, \lambda_k)$.
 To minimize the objective function \eqref{eq: IPCA_objective}, one iterates

 where $\otimes$ denotes the Kronecker product of matrices.
 Formula \eqref{eq:IPCA_latent_factor} shows that latent factors represent the coefficients of returns regressed on the latent loading matrix $\boldsymbol{\beta}_t \in \mathbb{R}^{N \times L}, t = (1, \ldots, T)$.
 Meanwhile, $\boldsymbol{\Gamma}_{\beta}$ denotes the regression coefficients of $\mathbf{r}_{t+1}$ on the combination of latent factors and firm characteristics.
-This first-order condition system does not have a close form solution, but it can be solved numerically by alternating the least squares method.
-Given the estimators of $\mathbf{f}_{t+1}$ and $\mathbf{\Gamma}_{\beta}$, we can obtain the estimator of the covariance matrix from
+This first-order condition system does not have a close form solution, but it can be solved numerically by the alternating least squares method.